 If these changes do not take place, how are Indigenous people who are already marginalized supposed to keep caring for their lands and the biodiversity on those lands?
 Western-led ecosystem restoration projects get fiscal support, so why not Indigenous-led projects when they are so clearly more effective even without external support?
 What could happen if funding was commenserate with simple demographics: 5% of the grant pie going to Indigenous-led groups?
 Mainstream environmental groups don’t have to work without financial support, and many of their staff members are not economically marginalized to begin with.
 Even the organizations that arrange for volunteers to do the work of cleaning beaches or rivers have salaried staff and an office to support their work.
 Big organizations that monitor river water pollution, protect endangered species, or deal with invasive plants have even larger budgets, supported by more donations of many different kinds.
 So why do people somehow expect Indigenous communities to do the same work, even more effectively, but without any financial support at all?

 Obviously we are not suggesting that only Indigenous-led environmental initiatives should be funded.
 It’s not logistically possible for 5% of the world’s population to turn the tide of environmental destruction single-handedly.
 But an increasing number of Indigenous-led projects are among the many efforts underway worldwide to preserve, revitalize, and restore the world’s ecosystems.
 Yet, and demonstrably, almost NO grant money supports these efforts.

-Western culture must support Indigenous-led and -implemented initiatives to preserve, revitalize, and restore the Land — because Indigenous-led environmental initiatives work.
-And the world is out of time for anything less than that.
+The time has come for Western culture to support Indigenous-led and -implemented initiatives to preserve, revitalize, and restore the Land — because Indigenous-led environmental initiatives work.
+The world is out of time for anything less than that.